 I’m a huge fan of braising meat and braised lots of pork roasts when we bought a pig from the farmer, as well as lots of beef roasts.
 The overall process is the same every time-sear meat, sauté veggies, deglaze, then cook on low heat in liquid for several hours.
 If you want the basics you can check them out in one of my previous posts, how to braise meat.

-By the way, we just moved into our awesome apartment a few days ago, and we don’t have all our household stuff yet.
+By the way, we just moved into our awesome apartment a few days ago (you can check out some pics and a story about our landlord here), and we don’t have all our household stuff yet.
 I only brought the very basics for our first few weeks here…a few dishes, a knife, a small cutting board, and of course our 13 inch cast iron skillet.
 I should have brought a pot holder…oops!
 If I could only cook with one piece of equipment ever again I would choose cast iron.
 It can go on the stove or in the oven, and you can make so many different things in it.